theapplegates/copjs/README.md

 - 🔑 User Role Management using next-auth and Prisma with extended session types
 - 🛡️ Protected API routes with user role management
 - 🔐 User authentication with NextAuth and CredentialsProvider for Sign-In and Sign-Up functionality
-- 🔒 Custom Sign In Page
+- 🔒 Custom Sign-In and Sign-Up Page

 ## Built-in Advantages from Next.js